wearewiredin/wired-in-blog/_posts/2014-08-28-The Hardware Series Intro.md

 You should know that we actually haven't shipped a hardware product yet.
 But I'm hopeful.

 Our plan is to build a software and hardware integrated product.
 We think the experience will be unique and exhilarating.
-From what I hear, you might be interested in following along with us.
+From what I hear you might be interested in following along with us.

 This series should give you as close a look as I can offer.
-We'll go through product design, rapid prototyping, and all of the ins and outs of our outsourcing. (*For example, how the heck did you find a manufacturer overseas?*) We'll talk about our business plans and how we are pricing and marketing the product.
+We'll go through product design, rapid prototyping, and all of the ins and outs of our outsourcing.
+(For example, *how the heck* did you find a manufacturer overseas?)
+We'll talk about our business plans and how we are pricing and marketing the product.

 **Let's start with why we're building an integrated hardware product, and not just software.
 Especially since we're all software engineers.**[^1]

 As software engineers we have a frequent problem: people bug us.
 Not in the sense that we don't like them, more in the sense that they interrupt us and keep us from accomplishing our work.
 Interruptions are awful.
 There are clever [graphics](http://thefuturebuzz.com/wp-content/uploads/2013/03/sAdZ63y.jpg) and [comics](http://heeris.id.au/2013/this-is-why-you-shouldnt-interrupt-a-programmer/) that illustrate this well.

-We've all tried a number of ways to convince people to leave us alone while we're deep in programming.
-When we saw The Social Network (only once, I promise) we all thought the same thing when we heard the term "wired In", right?
+We've all tried to convince people to leave us alone while deep in programming.
+When you saw The Social Network (only once, right?) you all thought the same thing when you heard the term "wired In", right?

 <div class="video-container">
 <iframe width="560" height="315" src="//www.youtube.com/embed/4c0lk-LtLI0" frameborder="0" allowfullscreen></iframe>